letsencrypt/acme-spec/draft-barnes-acme.md

 --- abstract

 Certificates in the Web's X.509 PKI (PKIX) are used for a number of purposes, the most significant of which is the authentication of domain names.
 Thus, certificate authorities in the Web PKI are trusted to verify that an applicant for a certificate legitimately represents the domain name(s) in the certificate.
-Today, this verification is done through a collection of ad-hoc mechanisms.
-This document describes a protocol that a certificate authority (CA) and a applicant can use to automate the process of verification and certificate issuance.
+Today, this verification is done through a collection of ad hoc mechanisms.
+This document describes a protocol that a certificate authority (CA) and an applicant can use to automate the process of verification and certificate issuance.
 The protocol also provides facilities for other certificate management functions, such as certificate revocation.

 --- middle